| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 For Your righteous acts have been revealed."

-2. "God" refers to Elohim, the Creator, Provider and Sustainer of all life on earth.
+2. "God" refers to Elohim, the Creator, Provider and Sustainer of all life on earth (first used in Gen. 1:1).

 Special Topic: Names for Deity, C. and D.